-Read as a unit, then, these accounts of Romantic psychosis, in the linkages they forge between Lacanian/post-Lacanian theory and Romantic women writers and queens, continue unmasking the fiction that dicks are mandated to reign or that those ruling us now try ever to rein themselves in.
+Read as a unit, then, these accounts of Romantic psychosis, in the linkages they forge between Lacanian/post-Lacanian theory and Romantic women writers and queens, continue unmasking the fiction that dicks are mandated to reign or that those ruling us now ever try to rein themselves in.
 The essays clearly also want more than impasse for those assigned to the feminine.
 What more they seek and where it is heading is suggested by tracking verbal echoes among them.
-A “thing beyond” that is “coming” in “the air” or seeming “to come from” message-bearing trees or from piss defacing not just walls but their ongoing erection signals a more fluid realm of cogito-secretions.
+A “thing beyond” that is “coming” in “the air” or seeming “to come from” message-bearing trees, or from piss defacing not just walls but their ongoing erection, signals a more fluid realm of cogito-secretions.
 This emergence is accentuated in Singer’s exploration of vaporous pleasure undeferred but also prophetic.
 Prophecy cum jouissance, this spells the end to humankind as humans thus far have known it.
-Barrett Browning’s uptake and slap-down of masculinist Romantic poetry “leaves Romanticism vulnerable to its future, which here never stops being written,” and is itself a harbinger of the “ontological change” that Queen Caroline embodies and Wollstonecraft envisions as “a matter of time.”
+Barrett Browning’s uptake and slap down of masculinist Romantic poetry “leaves Romanticism vulnerable to its future, which here never stops being written,” and is itself a harbinger of the “ontological change” that Queen Caroline embodies and Wollstonecraft envisions as “a matter of time.”

 Landing us in a landscape of vibrant materialities and ontic-becomings is in some senses a logical outcome of using Romantic texts to think about psychosis.
-By linking the fields of literary-cultural studies and mind studies, Romantic psychosis highlights not only their convergence in poetics but also their joint program of rethinking thought as the way to a non-phallic or other-becoming futurity.
-From within the field, those like Kate Rigsby demonstrates Romantic nature poems now read as exemplifying embodied and extended cognition.
-Psychosis shares with transcorporeal, biosemiotic, and neurodiverse forms of processing emphasis on unconscious, nonconscious, thingified, and non-anthropocentric qualities of mentation.
-To an extent, it shares their ethos: that there are many ways to be a mind and such diversity does, and should, supersede enlightened, and exceptionalist, conceptions of reason.
-This is the apparent logic behind Sigler’s claim that “ordinary psychosis,” as theorized by Lacanian Jacques-Alain Miller, is particularly germane “to this historical moment of ours” because it posits a “fundamental kinship” between the “purportedly normal subject and the psychotic” (Sigler).
-A subject’s status before the onset of a triggered psychosis, ordinary psychosis evinces “disturbance in the way you feel the surrounding world, in the way you feel your own body, and in the way you relate to your own ideas;” that is, disturbances at the “inmost juncture of a subject’s sense of life” (Miller 41).
+By linking the fields of literary-cultural studies and mind studies, Romantic psychosis highlights not only their convergence in poetics but also their joint program of rethinking thought as the way to a nonphallic or other-becoming futurity.
+From within the field, those like Kate Rigsby demonstrate Romantic nature poems now read as exemplifying embodied and extended cognition.
+Psychosis shares with transcorporeal, biosemiotic, and neurodiverse forms of processing an emphasis on unconscious, nonconscious, thingified, and nonanthropocentric qualities of mentation.
+To an extent, it shares their ethos—that there are many ways to be a mind and such diversity does, and should, supersede enlightened, and exceptionalist, conceptions of reason.
+This is the apparent logic behind Sigler’s claim that “ordinary psychosis,” as theorized by Lacanian Jacques-Alain Miller, is particularly germane to “this historical moment of ours” because it posits a “fundamental kinship” between the “purportedly normal subject and the psychotic.”
+A subject’s status before the onset of a triggered psychosis, ordinary psychosis evinces “disturbance in the way you feel the surrounding world, in the way you feel your own body, and in the way you relate to your own ideas”; that is, disturbances at the “inmost juncture of a subject’s sense of life” (Miller 41).

-A similar logic of non-consciousness underlies the linkage between psychosis and poetics.
-De-emphasis on cognitive sense as what poetry is making, even as poems envelop listeners in the sensuous qualities of sound, is why poetry both appeals and is seen as speaking to the most non-linear and non-conformist of minds.
-This argument is exemplified in Ralph Saverese’s concept of “neurocosmopolitanism,” whereby the aspiration it signifies, of moving beyond mere tolerance of neurodiversity toward an actual dethroning of neurotypicality, is best effected through poetry, the “linguistic meeting ground” between autists and neurotypicals (400).
-Because autists are primarily “sensing” creatures and neurotypicals are “interpretive” creatures, autists are less apt to filter out input from the environment, in contrast to neurotypicals who quickly learn to attend to what is “self-significant.”
+A similar logic of nonconsciousness underlies the linkage between psychosis and poetics.
+De-emphasis on cognitive sense as what poetry is making, even as poems envelop listeners in the sensuous qualities of sound, is why poetry both appeals and is seen as speaking to the most nonlinear and nonconformist of minds.
+This argument is exemplified in Ralph Savarese’s concept of “neurocosmopolitanism,” whereby the aspiration it signifies, of moving beyond mere tolerance of neurodiversity toward an actual dethroning of neurotypicality, is best effected through poetry, the “linguistic meeting ground” between autists and neurotypicals (400).
+Because autists are primarily “sensing” creatures and neurotypicals are “interpretive” creatures, autists are less apt to filter out input from the environment in contrast to neurotypicals who quickly learn to attend to what is “self-significant.”
 Nor do autists privilege “human speech over all other sounds in the environment” but instead concentrate on patterning, rhythms, sounds, in other words, on paralinguistic and “precategorical auditory information” (397).